zudi-lin/pytorch_connectomics/docs/source/notes/installation.rst

 .. note::

     The software is now installed.
-When you want to use the software, you must open the anaconda prompt and type the command "conda activate connectomicsEnv" without the quotes.
+When you want to use the software, you must open the anaconda prompt and type the command ``conda activate py3_torch``.
-    Now you may run any python programs with this terminal and they can use the pytorch_connectomics package